Admin-7/Mr-Robot-techniques/Signing-git-commits-using-GPG-keys.md

 # Procedure:

+The exact process for generating a good GPG keypair, followed by telling git which one to use, with opsec considerations included.

 ## Generating a GPG keypair

 The exact procedure for generating GPG keys on the command line, and then configuring git to use whichever GPG key you'd like to use to sign commits.